 Most of us will be familiar with the terms “vegan” and “cruelty-free” in the context of food and beauty products.
 Whilst there is no overarching legal definition of these terms, the beauty industry has typically defined them as follows:

-- vegan: a product which contains no animal, or animal-derived, substances; and
+- vegan: a product that contains no animal, or animal-derived, substances; and

-- cruelty-free: a product which has not been tested, and whose ingredients have not been tested, on animals
+- cruelty-free: a product that has not been tested, and whose ingredients have not been tested, on animals

 In the beauty industry, these terms refer to two different things: one is the product elaboration process (is it carried out without involving animals?), the other is the finished product (does it contain any substances of animal origin?).
-Here’s the tricky—and slightly misleading—part: a product can be vegan but not cruelty-free, if it contains no animal products but was tested on animals…or vice versa: it could be labelled “cruelty-free” due to no animal testing but contain animal substances.
+Here’s the tricky—and slightly misleading—part: a product can be vegan but not cruelty-free if it contains no animal products but was tested on animals.
+And vice versa: it could be labelled “cruelty-free” due to no animal testing but contain animal substances, thus resulting in a non-vegan product.
 So for discerning consumers, the distinction is important.

 What’s going on with animals in fashion?

-Put simply, they are being exploited on fur farms, cattle ranches, and abattoirs (to name a few), and the lack of transparency and traceability on the part of brands means that it is impossible for consumers to know in what conditions the animals ending up in our fashion items were reared, transported, or slaughtered.
+Animals are being exploited on fur farms, cattle ranches, and abattoirs, to name a few, and the lack of transparency and traceability on the part of brands means that consumers can’t know in what conditions the animals ending up in our fashion items were reared, transported, or slaughtered.

-Global organisations such as Humane Society International and People for the Ethical Treatment of Animals (PETA) have documented widespread abuse of animals for the sake of fashion—and some of us will remember PETA’s campaign featuring supermodels bearing the slogan: “I’d rather go naked than wear fur”.
+Global organisations such as Humane Society International and People for the Ethical Treatment of Animals (PETA) have documented widespread abuse of animals for the sake of fashion.
+Some of us will remember PETA’s campaign featuring supermodels bearing the slogan: “I’d rather go naked than wear fur”.

-Granted, not everyone is tempted by (or can afford) fur—though it is often found in relatively inexpensive trimmings and accessories too.
+Granted, not everyone is tempted by or can afford fur—though it is often found in relatively inexpensive trimmings and accessories, too.
 But take good old leather, widely present in both fashion apparel and accessories.
-The leather industry is rife with animal cruelty, lack of regulation and enforcement, as well as labour abuses, including tanneries employing underage children and harming their workers and communities with toxic chemicals.
-Due to complex supply chains, most of the world’s leather is untraceable, so could also be contributing to deforestation in the Amazon.
+The leather industry is rife with animal cruelty, lack of regulation and enforcement, and labour abuses, including tanneries employing underage children and harming their workers and communities with toxic chemicals.
+Due to complex supply chains, most of the world’s leather is untraceable, so it could also be contributing to deforestation in the Amazon.
 And don’t get us started on the fallacy of leather being a by-product of the meat industry, about which we’ve written previously.

-Likely as a result of both hard-hitting public campaigns, and consumers demanding greater accountability from companies, the fashion world has seen some major shifts towards a more compassionate approach.
+Due to a combination of hard-hitting public campaigns and consumers demanding greater accountability from companies, the fashion world has seen major shifts towards a more compassionate approach.
 Fashion weeks such as London, Amsterdam, and Melbourne have become fur-free—with Helsinki going one step further by also becoming leather-free and skins-free.
-Likewise, fashion heavyweights such as Prada, Gucci, and Burberry have dropped fur from their collections; Mulberry and Diane von Furstenberg, for example, have dropped exotic skins; whilst Chanel is the first luxury house to have dropped both fur and exotic skins— and highstreet brands are on it too: H&M and Nike for instance have both dropped exotic skins.
-Of course, as some of those brands might still use leather, wool, and other animal-derived materials they cannot be called vegan brands.
+Likewise, fashion heavyweights such as Prada, Gucci, and Burberry have dropped fur from their collections.
+Mulberry and Diane von Furstenberg have dropped exotic skins, whilst Chanel is the first luxury house to have dropped both fur and exotic skins.
+And high street brands are on it, too: H&M and Nike, for instance, have both dropped exotic skins.
+Of course, as some of those brands might still use leather, wool, and other animal-derived materials, they cannot be called vegan brands.